-Your display gives off an immediate impression that causes shoppers to decide if they even want to stop at your space and how much they’re be willing to pay for your products.
+Your display gives off an immediate impression that causes shoppers to decide if they even want to stop at your space and how much they’re willing to pay for your products.

-Would you take the time to walk into a store that’s on a block with a bunch of cool stores, if it looked as though there was no thought put into presentation?
+Would you take the time to walk into a store that’s on a block with a bunch of cool stores, if it looked as though there was no thought put into the presentation?
 Their front windows had no lighting, products were simply set down on a table and signs were handwritten?

 Retail shops must wow you with their window displays in order to draw you in and away from the dozens of other stores you can choose from in a mall or shopping complex/street.

 You must do the same at a craft show; your entire space is the window display that draws people in.

 This free 5-day challenge will help if you’re stuck on how to spruce up your display

 Step up your sales techniques; do not expect your products to sell themselves.
 Of course, sometimes they will but if you simply sit back and stay quiet while people shop, you’re missing out on opportunities to make money.